Scalable GANs with Transformers: Proposed Method

 \subsection{Activating Early Generator Layers via Multi-Level Noise-Perturbed Image Guidance}

-With the recent advances in GANs objectives~\citep{r3gan}, we observe that plain ViT-based generators and discriminators at the base scale can be trained successfully in the VAE latent space.
-However, analysis reveals that the early layers of the generator remain largely inactive.
-This means that their computations only marginally contribute to the final output, indicating the generator inefficiently utilizes its model capacity~(Fig.~\ref{fig: visualizaiton and block-ablation}).
-To address this inactivity of early layers, we draw inspiration from MSG-GAN~\citep{msg-gan}, which introduces supervision on intermediate generator outputs~(i.e., multi-scale supervision).
-We leverage its multi-level supervision with the explicit objective of increasing layer-wise contribution, particularly activating the early stages.
+One key prerequisite for scalability is efficient model utilization: if a large portion of the network remains effectively inactive, scaling up yields limited benefits.
+In our experiments, we observe that Transformer-based generators, especially early blocks, are under-utilized.
+Specifically, during image synthesis, we observe several consistent pieces of evidence that collectively indicate under-utilization of the early generator blocks: (i) early-layer feature visualizations exhibit only marginal structural variation (Fig.~\ref{fig: feature visualization}); (ii) ablating early blocks results in only minor changes in the generated images (Fig.~\ref{fig: lpips drop block}); and (iii) early representations appear largely insensitive to the latent code and are nearly unchanged across individual block transformations (Fig.~\ref{Appendix: additional experiments on MNG}).

-To this end, we propose the Multi-level Noise-perturbed image Guidance~(MNG) strategy for training GANs.
+To ensure the effective scaling of GANs, we propose the Multi-level Noise-perturbed image Guidance~(MNG) strategy for training GANs.
 Firstly, we divide the generator into multiple $K$ stages and enforce auxiliary outputs at each stage.
 Each intermediate output is connected to the final synthesis path through residual connections, ensuring that information from early blocks is not discarded but accumulated across depth.
 Throughout this process, for the intermediate output $\hat{x}_k$ at $k^\text{th}$ stage, the output of the generator is defined as follows:

 Then, we perturb each intermediate output $x_k$ by a Gaussian noise with a predefined noise strength.
 In detail, the pre-defined strengths build a hierarchy by assigning stronger noise perturbation to earlier stages and weaker corruption to later ones.
 After perturbation, all perturbed images are forwarded to the discriminator, guiding each generator stage to learn only the level of coarse structure that survives under its pre-defined noise.
 This process is defined as follows: